 Tightening up security & privacy

-In Mojave, the app restrictions panel includes a pair of new toggles for the built-in FaceTime camera and your Mac’s microphone.
+In Mojave and later, the app restrictions panel includes a pair of toggles for the built-in FaceTime camera and your Mac’s microphone.
 Without permission to use the camera or microphone, an app cannot capture video or record audio—not even silently nor in the background.

 For your own security, these toggles are off by default.